 Bellinger’s has been moving trees for over 30 years.
 Whether you are after a large or small tree from our tree nursery with over 140 varieties or want an existing tree transplanted on site or to another location, Bellinger’s is your tree transplanting expert which can provide the skill, the proper equipment, expertise, and care.

 - Save a tree by moving it, instead of cutting it down and destroying it

 - Separate trees that were initially placed too close together

 - Take your favorite sentimental tree with you when you move

 - Create an established appearance at your new site with large trees planted with our tree spade

 Save a Tree by Moving It.

-Trees are a beautiful resource for providing shade, comfort and value to your home or business.
+Trees are a beautiful resource and provide shade, comfort and value to your home or business.
 There are many reasons, sentimental and practical, to move a tree.
 Don’t cut that tree down or leave it behind, call Bellinger’s.

 Whether moving one tree or 100 trees we first must dig a hole for the tree being moved.
 If we are moving an existing tree on site, we will need to dump the plug next to the last tree we will be moving so that the soil plug sits next to the last open hole.
 Bellinger’s can bring a portable hole carrier to the site to hold the plug in tact and then place it in the last hole for an additional fee.